-To celebrate the release of Alice Hart's new book, The New Vegetarian (published on 17th March), seven members of our team have been trialling and testing recipes from the book at home.
+Inspired by Alice Hart's stunning cookbook, The New Vegetarian, seven members of our team have been trialling and testing recipes from the book at home.
 We'll be writing about a different recipe every day this week to give you a real flavour of the book and so far the results have been largely delicious!

 Who: Louise Court, Publicity Manager, Vintage

 What I made: Sweet Potato Cakes with Lime and Avocado

 What I thought: As a vegetarian, I dream about beautiful cookbooks like this.
 I could (and have) spend a very happy weekend cooking and Instagramming everything in this book.
 All the recipes are exciting, innovative and inspired by dishes from across the world with exciting flavour combinations that go pop in your mouth.
 I’ll never get bored with this on my kitchen shelf.

 But to my mind, the real test of a great cookbook is the mid-week dinner.
 Are there go-to easy but delicious recipes for when I crawl through the door frazzled and hangry after a long day at work and the gym?
 And how will it go down with my partner, who has been the somewhat unwilling subject of my years-long campaign to sneak more and more fresh vegetables into our meals?